CLayer-dev/docs/docs/roadmap/phase-2-ecosystem.md

 ## Overview

-Phase 2 represents Circle Layer's comprehensive ecosystem development phase, where we build a complete DeFi infrastructure, native applications, and advanced security systems before mainnet launch.
+Phase 2 represents Core Layer's comprehensive ecosystem development phase, where we build a complete DeFi infrastructure, native applications, and advanced security systems before mainnet launch.
 This strategic approach ensures a battle-tested, production-ready ecosystem.

 :::info Strategic Philosophy
 Rather than rushing to mainnet, we're investing significant time in building a complete ecosystem on testnet.
 This approach helps us avoid the major exploits and security issues that have plagued other L1 blockchains.